 Napier Port is the largest port in central New Zealand and the fourth largest container terminal in the country, processing more containers than Wellington, Nelson and New Plymouth combined.
-The Port supports thousands of jobs in the region and is a crucial part of New Zealand’s export-led economy.
+The Port supports more than 27,000 full and part-time jobs in the region and is a crucial part of New Zealand’s export-led economy.

 Napier Port's success and growth is largely a reflection of the success and growth of the regional businesses the Port serves, and that it fits seamlessly into the supply and logistics chains of many key exporters.
-In 2015, Napier Port processed more than a quarter of a million TEUs (twenty-foot equivalent unit containers) up 16.5 percent over 2014.
+In 2017, Napier Port processed 288,444 TEUs (twenty-foot equivalent unit containers) up 12 percent on 2016.
+Log volumes increased a staggering 35 precent and we estimate that by 2026 we'll be exporting more than 3 million tonnes of logs over our wharves.

 This increase reflects the growth of the region, which is forecast to continue.
 Overall growth at the Port is predicted to climb substantially in the next 10 years.